Marvel Comics reveals 8 new "tentpole" titles Marvel Studios-style

 Timeless

-Spinning out of the current Kang the Conquerer limited series, Timeless will follow the titular time tyrant as he defends Marvel's main universe, the 616, against a "threatening new timeline" that has emerged.
+Spinning out of the current Kang the Conqueror limited series, Timeless will follow the titular time tyrant as he defends Marvel's main universe, the 616, against a "threatening new timeline" that has emerged.

 (Shades of Disney Plus' Loki and the Time Variance Authority's views on the Marvel Multiverse, huh?)